awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-validation-cli.md

-# Validating CloudTrail Log File Integrity with the AWS CLI<a name="cloudtrail-log-file-validation-cli"></a>
+# Validating CloudTrail log file integrity with the AWS CLI<a name="cloudtrail-log-file-validation-cli"></a>

 To validate logs with the AWS Command Line Interface, use the CloudTrail `validate-logs` command\.
 The command uses the digest files delivered to your Amazon S3 bucket to perform the validation\.
-For information about digest files, see [CloudTrail Digest File Structure](cloudtrail-log-file-validation-digest-file-structure.md)\.
+For information about digest files, see [CloudTrail digest file structure](cloudtrail-log-file-validation-digest-file-structure.md)\.

 The AWS CLI allows you to detect the following types of changes:
 + Modification or deletion of CloudTrail log files